Hexthorpe

 Hexthorpe is a suburb of Doncaster, South Yorkshire, England.
-Historically part of the West Riding of Yorkshire, the area's shape resembles a rhombus, with borders with Balby and Doncaster town centre, separated by railway lines and the river separating the area from the villages of Sprotbrough and Newton.
+Historically part of the West Riding of Yorkshire, the area's shape resembles a rhombus, with borders with Balby and Doncaster city centre, separated by railway lines and the river separating the area from the villages of Sprotbrough and Newton.
 The Hexthorpe House was a well known pub in the area.
 Following a fire, the pub remained derelict for a few months and the remains were demolished in 2009.
 The old pub sign was saved and has now been erected in Hexthorpe Flatts Park.